Life at Deloitte

 It's really the complete package of exciting work, opportunities, and an inspiring team that makes being a part of the cyber team and being a woman in cyber so thrilling.
 I can’t wait for the next steps of the journey that lie ahead!"

-Elisa Papa, Assistant Manager, Cyber Risk Services
+Elisa Papa, Manager, Cyber Risk Services

 “I am a physicist by trade who is passionate about data.
 After several years in the academic research and data science field it was time for a change.
 My increasing interest in data management and data security led me to joining Deloitte's Cyber team, where I now get to deep-dive into these topics while working on exciting client engagements.
 In this role, I have already had the opportunity to work on challenging privacy 'transformation' programmes for clients, which aimed at ensuring data protection, in particular around personal data, by translating multi-faceted regulatory requirements into technical and organisational measures for an appropriate use and processing of the data.